 A Chronicle of Successful Organizing:

-2013 Led efforts in Bowling Green, Floyd Co. and Berea for local food system development by facilitating Community Food System Assessments.
+2013 Led efforts in Bowling Green, Floyd Co., and Berea for local food systems development by facilitating Community Food System Assessments.
 CFA organizes key stakeholders to get local food into the State Capitol Annex Cafeteria.
-In Louisville CFA leaders organize grassroots leaders in the local food movement for a meeting with Mayor Greg Fischer of Louisville.
-CFA clarifiies the process for obtaining free EBT machines for farmers markets.
+In Louisville, CFA leaders organize grassroots leaders in the local food movement for a meeting with Mayor Greg Fischer of Louisville.
+CFA clarifies the process for obtaining free EBT machines for farmers markets.

 2012 CFA members meet 41 times with Kentucky Legislators and successfully lobby for HB 419 for a voluntary income tax check off to Kentucky food banks to use to purchase food directly from Kentucky farmers.
 CFA is named to the Farm to Food Banks Trust Fund Board and the Kentucky Hemp Commission.
 CFA members testify about the needs of beginning farmers, EKY agriculture, the right for farmers and consumers to share livestock ownership, and urban agriculture.
 CFA successfully advocates to the Kentucky Agriculture Development Board for the expansion of the Farmers Market Infrastructure Grant program to include Marketing and Community Outreach.

 2011 CFA members launch the Agriculture Legacy Initiative to support beginning farmers and the future of Kentucky family farming.
 CFA begins participating on the statewide Farm to School Task Force.

 2010 CFA members celebrate 25 years of community organizing for change.
 CFA members successfully lobby legislators to amend the controversial SB 105 (now HB 398), the Livestock Care Standards Commission.
 Members get set to celebrate 25 years.